Skip to main content

 Requesting Reimbursement

 If you paid out of pocket, you can request reimbursement by filing as an expense report in Concur.
-You will either need to create it yourself or give access to a staff member to act as an Expense Delegate.

 Full instructions on how to itemize a business meal expense can be found in Chapter 14 of the Step-by-Step Guidebook.
+Skip to page 131 for Itemizing Business Meal Expenses.

 As a reminder, you cannot claim taxes or more than 20% tip.